Thomas Gordon (philosopher)

-Prof Thomas Gordon FRSE (1714-1797) was a Scottish philosopher, mathematician and antiquarian.
+Thomas Gordon FRSE (1714-1797) was a Scottish philosopher, mathematician and antiquarian.
 He was Professor of Humanity at King's College, Aberdeen.
 He was a co-founder of the Royal Society of Edinburgh in 1783.

 Life

 He was the son of Prof. George Gordon, Professor of Hebrew at King's College in Aberdeen.
 His grandfather, also George Gordon was Principal of the College in 1684.
 Thomas attended University of Aberdeen, graduating MA in 1731.
 He thereafter held various positions at the College from Regent to Professor of Greek and Philosophy.